 In addition, we offer checklists, trainings and other processes that minimize the risk of criminal violations.
-The involvement of a external compliance officer (similar to that of an external data protection officer) instead of an expensive in-house compliance department can save costs in this regard.
+The involvement of a external compliance officer (similar to that of an external data protection officer) instead of an expensive in-house compliance department can save costs in this regard and reduce corporate criminal liability.
 We will gladly provide an appropriate representative for you.
-If a criminal offence has already occurred, we will take over the internal processing and advise you on how to limit the damage and minimize, or even prevent, a possible fine.
+If a criminal offence has already occurred, our corporate defense lawyers will take over the internal processing and advise you on how to limit the damage and minimize, or even prevent, a possible fine.

 In the event of a denunciation, we can also take over the criminal defense of the companies affected and the accused company employees, wherein lies another advantage of hiring a law firm as an external compliance officer: We are part of the process from the beginning and do not need to acquaint ourselves.

 Do you have questions about compliance in your company or do not know if you should take action yet?
 Our attorneys specializing in corporate criminal law are at your disposal.
-Your contact persons are attorney Bartosz Dzionsko and attorney Philipp Hornung.
-You can best reach us by e-mail (email@example.com) or by telephone (+49 69 76 75 77 80).
+You can reach our experienced corporate defense attorneys by e-mail (email@example.com) or by telephone (+49 69 76 75 77 80).

 Do you have questions about our services or would you like to arrange a personal consultation?
 We look forward to hearing from you!
 Please fill in the following information.